-Tell your doctor if you have or have had any medical conditions, especially the following:
+Tell your doctor or pharmacist if you have, or have had, any medical conditions, especially the following:

-- heart or blood vessel problems or a family history of heart or blood vessel problems including low blood pressure, stroke, problems with your circulation or any condition that affects blood flow to the brain, problems with the way your heart beats or a history of heart attack - · liver problems - diabetes (or a family history of diabetes).
-Patients with diabetes or who have a higher chance of diabetes should have their blood sugar checked before and during treatment with Quetiapine-GA. - epilepsy (seizures or fits) - dementia or related behavioural disorders (especially in elderly patients) - low white blood cell count
+- · liver problems - diabetes or a family history of diabetes.
+Patients with diabetes or who have a higher chance of diabetes should have their blood sugar checked before and during treatment with quetiapine modified release tablets. - epilepsy (seizures or fits) - dementia or related behavioural disorders (especially in elderly patients) - · low white blood cell count - sleep apnea a condition where you stop breathing for short periods during your normal nightly sleep - urinary retention (a condition where you can't completely empty your bladder) - · an enlarged prostate - a blockage in your intestines - increased pressure inside your eyes or glaucoma